hipe/tmx/autonomous_component_system/doc/issues/002-tenets-and-the-edit-session.md

 attempt to produce the component.

-(we are in the midst of developing an experimental new form for the above that is only for "compound models" tracked with [#003]#compounds)
+(we are in the midst of developing an experimental new form for the above that is only for "compound models" tracked with [#003.F] "compounds".

-we say "interpret" because this method is expected to interpret one or more tokens off the argument stream to turn it into a (trueish) object.
+we say "interpret" because this method is expected to interpret one or more tokens off the argument scanner to turn it into a (trueish) object.

 this method's semantics are *almost* like the `[]` described above.